Leader-board/Purdue/MA261/Exam grading FAQ.md

 ## How does that matter in my final grade?
 It depends.
 Assuming a normal Gaussian distribution, it's unlikely (assuming that you've been doing your homework and have obtained a reasonable quiz score) that if you're doing well above average, that your grade will be impacted.
 This is because assuming a homework score of 100, the difference between your classmates' scores will be a few points at most.
 This goes the same way if you're well below average - doing well in quizzes will be unlikely to save you.

 **However**, if you're around the median, this could impact your grade, as many of you will be bunched around the C to B region.
 So considering that many of you will get similar total exam scores, the quiz and HW can make or break a +/-.
-It must be noted however that this can only happen if and only if you get *less* than 42/50 in the quiz assuming a perfect homework score (as that is the only way someone with a weaker exam score can overtake you).
+It must be noted however that this can only happen (with some notable exceptions) if and only if you get *less* than 42/50 in the quiz assuming a perfect homework score (as that is the only way someone with a weaker exam score can overtake you).
 That is, it is safe to assume that if you have lost 8 or fewer marks in the combined HW and quiz score, then your grade will not be adversely affected.
 ### Example?
 Sure.
 If two students (let's call them Student 1 and 2) have the same exam score of say 260/400 (which could be a C) and another with a score of 250/400 (which can be a C<sup>-</sup>).
 Now, let Student 1 and 3 have a quiz+HW score of 145/150, while Student 2 slacked off and got only 125/150.
 Then the recitation instructor adds up their scores.
 So,